DmxLarchey/Relevant-decidability/README.md

-* The Coq mechanization of the decidability proof for Implicational Relevance logic is purely constructive, replacing Kripke/Dickson's lemma and König's lemma but inductive counterparts based on the notion of Almost Full relations.
+* The Coq mechanization of the decidability proof for Implicational Relevance logic is purely constructive, replacing Kripke/Dickson's lemma and König's lemma by inductive counterparts based on the notion of Almost Full relations.

 ### How do I get a set up? ###